acmesecorg/metacrack/LOOKUP.md

 To split the *.hash* and *.word* files into multiple sessions, use the *-s* or *--sessions* option as follows:

-`meta lookup breach.txt metadata.db -m 3200 -f p u i -s 3`
+`meta lookup breach.txt Store -m 3200 -f p u i -s 3` &nbsp;<br>
-&nbsp;<br>
 &nbsp;<br>
 The following files are created